golang/proposal/design/12166-subtests.md

 Once we have a good way to detect improper usage of range variables, we could open up parallelism by introducing Go or enable calling `Parallel` on subtests.

-It should be possible to have the first implementations of T.Run and B.Run in before 1.6.
+The aim is to have the first implementations of T.Run and B.Run in for 1.7.

 <!-- ### Implementation details